Library InductiveTypes

 Suppose we want to extend our earlier type of binary trees to trees with arbitrary finite branching.
 We can use lists to give a simple definition.

-Like we encountered for mutual inductive types, we find that the automatically-generated induction principle for nat_tree is too weak.
+As we encountered with mutual inductive types, we find that the automatically generated induction principle for nat_tree is too weak.

 nat_tree_ind